 He moved on to join Sensei Kato and during his Karate career he competed for the Japanese-run Kodokai association.

-He is Vice President of the British Karate Federation and is Chairman of the EKF (European Karate Federation) Technical Commission.
+He is Vice President of the British Karate Federation and is also Technical Liaison for the BKF to the European & World Federations

-At the same time Mike was appointed to the European Karate Sports Commission, and is also a member of the World Karate Federation Technical Commission.
+Mike is also Chairman of the European Karate Federation Technical Commission and is a member of the European Karate Federation Sports Commission.

-Mike is a company director whose company deals with the personal protection of visiting Royalty, Diplomats, and other such Vips', and was himself a bodyguard from 1980 until he retired from actively protecting clients in July 2008 to concentrate on other aspects of his business.
+Mike previously owned a company dealing with the personal protection of visiting Royalty, Diplomats, and other such VIPs, and was himself a bodyguard from 1980 until he retired from actively protecting clients in July 2008 to concentrate on other aspects of the business.

-He is a SIA qualified Close Protection Officer (renewed in March 2009) and he is a Lecturer on CTP (Career Transition Partnership) courses for SIA qualification for those leaving the Armed Forces, and has a City & Guilds 7303 Teaching in the Public Sector qualification.
-He is also a qualified Conflict Management Instructor.
+He is still a SIA qualified Close Protection Officer (renewed in March 2019) and he is a Lecturer on CTP (Career Transition Partnership) courses for SIA qualification for those leaving the Armed Forces, and has a City & Guilds 7303 Teaching in the Public Sector qualification.
+He is also a qualified Conflict Management Instructor

 15 May 2019